savevsgames/Medical_RAG_Vector_Uploader/MGCXT.md

 ## 🔄 **Migration Strategy**

 ### **Single Migration Approach**
-1. **🧹 CLEANUP FIRST**: Drop all existing functions, triggers, and policies
+1. **🧹 CLEANUP FIRST**: Drop all existing policies, triggers, and functions
 2. **Create extensions** first
 3. **Create tables** with all columns and constraints (IF NOT EXISTS for safety)
 4. **Create indexes** for performance